André Picard (journalist): Career in journalism

 Picard briefly worked for the Canadian University Press, a news service that provided content for student newspapers.
 The Globe and Mail hired him in 1987 for its business section.
 When major news outlets started covering the AIDS epidemic, the Globe transferred him to the general news section and assigned that story to him, since he had already written about AIDS for the Globe as a summer intern.
 Picard's stories often explored the human side of the issue and went beyond the stereotype of the AIDS victims.
 He joined other journalists covering health issues differently, enabling a conversation between health professionals, patients and the public.

 Health care officially became Picard's beat at the Globe and Mail in 1990.
 His stories on contaminated blood scandals, with an emphasis on the victims' compensation, contributed to the establishment of a commission of inquiry and ultimately, to regulation changes.
 He received the Michener Award in 1993, the same year the commission began its work.
 His first book, The Gift of Death: Confronting Canada’s Tainted Blood Tragedy, was published in 1995 and became a best-seller.

-Throughout his career, Picard developed an interest for prevention and social determinants of health.
-His goal as a journalist and a communicator is to bring about concrete changes: "I see myself as an activist, certainly, but I advocate for better health care policies, not on behalf of a group or a specific person.
-I try to explain the issues fairly and in the end, to come out on the side of what is just".

 He was one of the first journalists to report on SARS-CoV-2 in 2020 and continued to follow it as the pandemic developed.
 He was recruited by the Trudeau Foundation to participate in a committee formed to engage and educate the public on the implications of the pandemic.

-As a columnist, Picard prefers to present the facts.
-He often devotes more space to presenting various points of view than to his own opinion, noted his colleague Paul Taylor: "He’s evidence-based, and unless you know what the evidence says, it’s hard to know what he’ll say."
-He consults with experts to check his facts and meets them at academic conferences.
-In 2012, Philippe Couillard introduced him by saying that "André, in my view, is the most thoughtful and certainly often courageous public writer we have on the health care sector in our country".

 His book Neglected No More: The Urgent Need to Improve the Lives of Canada's Elders in the Wake of a Pandemic was a nominee for the 2021 Balsillie Prize for Public Policy.